-There are two methods to pay the tax.
+There are three methods to pay the tax.

-- By Electronic Federal Tax Payment System (EFTPS). - By check or money order using the payment voucher.
+- Electronic funds withdrawal (direct debit) if filing electronically. - Electronic Federal Tax Payment System (EFTPS). - Check or money order using the payment voucher.
 You must pay the tax in full with your Form 2290.
-The option to pay in installments has been AUTION eliminated.